 Choose IBD Leaderboard if:

-• You can monitor positions during market hours
+- You can act during market hours

 Either Works if: